 Our judgement on the Print on Demand suppliers we use

 For US-based activity, Redbubble and Spreadshirt offer the best systems to design and set-up your Print on Demand goods.
 Their order to delivery options are good for that market.

-But for Australia-based online shopping, their delivery systems are not great.
+But for Australia-based online shopping, their delivery systems aren’t great.

 Zazzle and Society 6 give you the options to put your designs on far more different types of merchandise.
 And their delivery options to Australia, while not exactly fast, are at least good value.

-But you have to be prepared to work with much more fiddly systems to set your design and shops up.
+But be prepared to work with much more fiddly systems to set your design and shops up.